 The conditions of your cup of coffee can make or break your morning.
 The Keurig coffee maker can be a great way to ensure you get your morning java with simplicity and speed!
-Being one of the most popular coffee makers on the market, you can expect to have a consistent taste and easy machine.
-That is however if your machine is working properly.
+Being one of the most popular coffee makers on the market, you can expect to have a consistent taste and manageable machine.
+That is, however, if your machine is working properly.

 Although the Keurig is an effortless way to get a quick brew, everything convenient comes at a cost.
-Every now and then your machine is going to have issues and will need some troubleshooting.
-Luckily the solutions are quite easy and don’t require any complex technical skills.
-So in order to protect you from a ruined morning and a broken heart, let’s go over common Keurig coffee problems and how to fix them.
+Your machine will have issues and need some troubleshooting now and then.
+Luckily the solutions are quite easy and don’t require complex technical skills.
+So to protect you from a ruined morning and a broken heart, let’s go over common Keurig coffee problems and how to fix them.

 Let’s dig into some common Keurig coffee maker problems and what you can do to fix them.